Somshuvra22/Numerical-Analysis-in-C-Simpsons-Integration/README.md

 # 📐 Numerical Integration Calculator

 A C program that performs numerical integration using Simpson's 1/3rd Rule.
-This program can evaluate definite integrals of mathematical expressions containing basic arithmetic operations and powers.
+This program can evaluate definite integrals of mathematical expressions containing basic arithmetic operations and powers (polynomials).

 ## ✨ Features